 SoundMind is hard at work to steer the psychedelic renaissance toward equity, with a focus on ensuring that these treatments are affordable, accessible, and identity-affirming to Black, Indigenous, people of color (BIPOC), veterans, those who have experienced intergenerational trauma, LGBTQ individuals, and those who are neurodiverse.
-For more details about our approach, see our Mission Statement page.
 To help us achieve these goals, in 2010 we formed SoundMind Project, an affiliate non-profit organization focused on equity and access in psychedelics.

 Your generous support will help SoundMind Project:

-• SPONSOR TRAINING: We are committed to training the next generation of diverse psychedelic providers, especially providers who are BIPOC, LGBTQIA, and neurodiverse.
-To date, SoundMind Project has provided $80,000 in scholarships to fund the training and mentorship of BIPOC psychedelic providers, and $108,000 in scholarships overall.
+SPONSOR TRAINING: We are committed to training the next generation of diverse psychedelic providers, especially providers who are BIPOC, LGBTQIA, and neurodiverse.
+To date, SoundMind Project has provided $80,000 in scholarships to fund the training and mentorship of BIPOC psychedelic providers, and over $200,000 in scholarships overall.

 If you prefer to donate via checks, SoundMind Project’s address is 4623 Spruce Street, Philadelphia, PA, 19139, USA.
 SoundMind Project is a federally recognized 501(c)3 tax-exempt institution (tax ID 45-4267573).
 Contributions are tax-deductible to the fullest extent of the law.
 If you are interested in making a larger donation and would like to see our prospectus or speak with our director, contact us here.